dojo/framework/docs/en/routing/introduction.md

 });
 ```

-If the browser is pointed to the URL path `/home/page?queryOne=modern&queryTwo=dojo`, then the query parameters are injected into the matching `Outlet`'s `renderer` method as an object of type `MatchDetails` and accessed via that object's `queryParams` property.
+If the browser is pointed to the URL path `/home/page?queryOne=modern&queryTwo=dojo`, then the query parameters are injected into the matching `Route`'s `renderer` method as an object of type `MatchDetails` and accessed via that object's `queryParams` property.
 Using this URL, the page would show "Hello modern-dojo".
 If a query parameter is not provided, then its value will be set to `undefined`.

 ## Default route and parameters